6 Tips for Starting and Succeeding at a Fully Remote Job

-Whether you like it or not, remote work is here to stay.
-This means when you accept your next job, chances are it will be partially, if not fully, remote.
+When you accept your next job offer, chances are it will start out at least partially, if not fully, remote.
+Getting to know your team, your manager, and the ins and outs of your job presents new challenges when you're not face to face.
 So here’s how to begin and succeed at a new job in a world that’s become increasingly distance-oriented.

 1. Read your contract and new company’s handbook

 One of the first things to do when you begin a new job is to closely read your contract, as well as become fully aware of your new company’s policies, requirements, and expectations.
 This is true for all employees, regardless of where they work, but especially true for remote workers.
 So, read your employment contract closely, if you haven’t already, and if you’re not sent it, ask for your new company’s handbook.

 These things are important to read because both full-time and project-based remote workers must have clear and concise guidelines to prevent misunderstandings that could occur.
 Remote workers need specific parameters and expectations.
 Will your work be guided step-by-step by a supervisor?
 How much autonomy do you have in your position?
 Remote work often puts the burden of showing performance on you, the employee.

 Note that your employee contract should include any special requirements you and the company agree to so that, as a remote employee, you’re given the same considerations and access to information as a colleague who works in the office.
 Pertinent legal notices that are posted on a bulletin board at a workplace, like Equal Employment Opportunity (EEO) notices, must be sent to you electronically.

 A successful remote career necessitates having a space where you can concentrate, research, write, and maintain contact with coworkers, colleagues, and clients.
 Space in your home may be limited, so a certain amount of creativity could be needed to carve out a workspace if you don’t have a dedicated home office.